-- Domain 8: Provide safe medical care while working in geographic and professional isolation Plus - Domain 1: Provide expert medical care in all rural contexts - Domain 5: Apply a population health approach - Domain 6: Work with Aboriginal, Torres Strait Islander, and other culturally diverse communities to improve health and wellbeing - Domain 7: Practise medicine within an ethical, intellectual and professional framework
+• Domain 8: Provide safe medical care while working in geographic and professional isolation

+- Domain 1: Provide expert medical care in all rural contexts - Domain 5: Apply a population health approach

+- Domain 6: Work with Aboriginal, Torres Strait Islander, and other culturally diverse communities to improve health and wellbeing - Domain 7: Practise medicine within an ethical, intellectual and professional framework
-Accreditation options

 Train in a post holding accreditation for

-ACRRM CGT, to cover R&R
+ACRRM CGT, to cover Rural and Remote

-Training options Evidence required

-12 months FTE living and working in rural or remote community (MM 4-7, or 3 case by case).
-Supervisor report or Training organisation records (RIDE Report)

-May live and work in different communities providing they are both rural.

-The following options providing they total 12 months FTE are suitable:

-living and working in the rural location averaging four or more days per week, for example regular fly in fly out arrangements living and working FTE in rural location in blocks, each of at least three months duration

-Accreditation options

-Prospective approval where time permits

-Retrospective for short notice deployments

-ADF registrars may include up to six months FTE for the following deployments: Supervisor report

-at sea aboard a Navy ship leading the treatment team in remote field environment in a military field hospital in an aeromedical evacuation or other types of work as approved This applies to deployments as a medical officer of 14 or more continuous days, including pre- activity preparation and post activity refurbishment, but not travel.
-Evidence of: • time and • role and • case/treatment log
+Training options Evidence required 12 months FTE living and working in rural or remote community (MM 4-7, or 3 case by case).
+Supervisor report May live and work in different communities providing they are both rural.
+The following options providing they total 12 months FTE are suitable: living and working in the rural location averaging four or more days per week, for example regular fly in fly out arrangements living and working FTE in rural location in blocks, each of at least three months duration Accreditation options Prospective approval where time permits Retrospective for short notice deployments ADF registrars may include up to six months FTE for the following deployments: at sea aboard a Navy ship leading the treatment team in remote field environment in a military field hospital in an aeromedical evacuation or other types of work as approved Supervisor report Evidence of: • time and • role and • case/treatment log This applies to deployments as a medical officer of 14 or more continuous days, including pre-activity preparation and post activity refurbishment, but not travel.